Ahish9009/Codefundo---Team-Indigo/README.md

  #### Implementation

  - We plan to use the Azure SQL Database System in the backend.
- - Queries will be pushed to the database in order to manipulate the data.
  - A UI will be developed to display information and accept queries.

  #### Possible Updates